fnalways/terminus-docs/docs/how-to/terminus/setup/install/mac.md

 This guide covers the detailed steps to install Terminus on your Mac.
 This method uses containerized tools like Docker Desktop and Minikube to create a suitable environment for running Terminus OS on Mac.

 ::: tip NOTE
-Currently, Terminus on Mac has certain limitations such as distributed database support and adding local nodes.
+Currently, Terminus on Mac has certain limitations including:
+- Lack of distributed storage support
+- Inability to add local nodes.

 We recommend using it only for development or testing purposes.
 :::

 ## Prerequisites